 As a foreign language learner, you should learn standard and a bit of formal to get by.
 Although there won’t be great pressure on you to uphold the Korean hierarchy, you should still respect it.
-The last thing you want to do is offend someone.
+After all, the last thing you want to do is offend someone.

 Honorifics in Korean belongs in the formal speech category.
 However, they show an even higher level of respect.
-Its most usual use is for customers of stores or restaurants, but also for army officers.
+It’s commonly used by customers of stores or restaurants and army officers.

-This post tells you about the basics of Korean grammar, but it barely scratches the surface.
+While this post goes into detail about basic Korean grammar rules, it barely scratches the surface.
 Korean is a wonderful and rich language and learning it has many great benefits.
 As you can see now, even its grammar is understandable.
-Once you’re through this obstacle, Korean fluency is just a skip away.
-And the fastest way to reach fluency is with OptiLingo.
+Once you’re through this obstacle, Korean fluency is just a hop, skip, and a jump away.
+And you’ll get there even faster with OptiLingo!

 Based on research-based methods, this language learning app combines the most effective teaching theories into one.
 Featuring spaced repetition and comprehensible input, you’ll understand all the material, and commit it to memory effectively.
 OptiLingo gives you high-frequency words and phrases, so you’ll learn how the locals speak.